-Android has been around for a few years now and yet the topic of security continues to be the source of some argument.
-On the one hand you have the argument that Android is not susceptible to virus threats and, provided you are careful about what you download, there is no real need for antivirus software.
+Android has been around for several years now and yet the topic of security continues to be the source of some argument.
+On the one hand you have the idea that Android is not susceptible to virus threats and, provided you are careful about what you download, there is no real need for antivirus software.
 On the other, you have reports and statistics claiming that malware is frighteningly common and any Android device without protection is sure to get infected.
 So where does the truth lie?
 We’ve asked experts from three prominent companies in mobile security — AV-Test, Avast, and Lookout — to help us figure out just how much danger we’re in.

 Antivirus is just part of the package

 We already took a look at the top security apps on the Android platform and found that they tend to offer a lot more than just antivirus protection.
 In our security app roundup, we referred to a report by independent security experts, AV-Test, which compared the detection rates of the top Android antivirus apps.
 AV-Test CEO, Andreas Marx, said that antivirus is important, but a well-rounded security app is better.